modcomlearning/web/README.md

 </html>
 ```

 Above code has a table with the fields as per our users table.
-Observe the input names are same as the ones in the table(CASE SENSITIVE) i.e** username, password, email, phone**.
+Observe the input names are same as the ones in the table(CASE SENSITIVE) i.e  username, password, email, phone.
 NB: password2 is not in our table it will only be used to confirm if passwords are matching.

 Check <form action="/signup" method="post">   this line it points to a route named /signup we will create this route in Python to help receive the data once the form is Posted.
 <br/><br/>

-3. Next we create a **/signup**  routein our  **app.py**
+3. Next we create a  **/signup**  route in our **app.py**
-Put below code
+Put below code.
 ```
 @app.route('/signup', methods=['POST', 'GET'])
 def signup():